 This way he can strategies to keep cart abandoned cut-off time for guest users as 30 minutes and logged-in user as 60 minutes as shown below.
 Thus he can achieve the target of capturing as many abandoned carts for guest users as possible, hence contributing to the increased revenue.

 Once the cart is abandoned, it will be displayed in the Abandoned Orders tab with all the details as shown below:

-Here we display details of the customer like his name, phone number, user type and email address.
-Order details like order total, quantity of the items, abandoned date and time, coupon code used and its status, where email address was captured and the status of the cart.
-There is a More Info button where admin can have a complete overview of the order at a glance.
-Details on each Abandoned Order List items will be provided in our next post.
+Here we display details of the customer like his name, phone number, user type, and email address.
+Order details like order total, the quantity of the items, abandoned date and time, coupon code used and its status, where the email address was captured, and the status of the cart.
+There are ‘View’ and ‘Unsubscribe’ buttons where admin can have a complete overview of the order at a glance and also, can unsubscribe the user carts to avoid sending the reminder email.
+Details on each Abandoned Order List item will be provided in our next post.

 Once the cart is abandoned, an abandoned cart reminder email is sent to the customer indicating that the cart was abandoned but not purchased.
-This abandoned cart reminder email will be sent to logged-in users and guest users only if the admin has ticked in the ‘Enable abandoned cart emails’ field under Settings tab as shown below.
+This abandoned cart reminder email will be sent to logged-in users and guest users only if the admin has ticked the ‘Enable abandoned cart emails’ setting under the Settings tab as shown below.

-An abandoned cart reminder email will be sent to logged-in users on the email address provided in their respective user profile of the store whereas guest users will receive abandoned cart reminder email on the email address provided on the checkout page.
+An abandoned cart reminder email will be sent to logged-in users on the email address provided in their respective user profile of the store whereas guest users will receive an abandoned cart reminder email on the email address provided on the checkout page.

 Also, for sending the abandoned cart reminder email, the email templates of the store should be “Active”.
 Only active templates are considered for sending the abandoned cart reminder emails to the customers.